 Accordingly, I am pulling together examples of AI controversies driven by or relating to artificial intelligence for an initial report and possible quantitative study and white paper on the topic.

-To kick-start the process, I am crowdsourcing information on the nature and impact of recent controversies on the AIcontroversy database I have set up at:
+To kick-start the process, I am crowdsourcing information on the nature and impact of recent incidents through an AI and algorithimic incident and controversy repository.

 Let me know if you have any questions.